 Once you get to this point, it’s easier to start moving forward and make choices that envision the future.
 It’s a different life than you had planned, but it’s still life as long as you’re breathing, so you realize you can’t just stagnate and stay where you are or even go back to the way you were.
 The pain and loss is still very much with you, but except in short emotional moments, it’s not crippling and crushing you.

 Healing from the loss of a loved one is a long and slow process.
 In fact, it’s not so much healing, because the void of their absence will never go away, as it is learning to live without them and being okay with that.
 Tears will come.
 Fears will come.
 Despair will come.
 But so will happiness, confidence, and hope.
 At times you will feel as though for every step forward you take, you take three steps back.

 The key to the process of closure is to be patient with the process.
 It’s not a straight line on flat ground.
 Instead, it’s full of curvy roads through valleys and hills, and some will be harder to navigate than others.
 If you’re having “one of those days,” be kind and gentle to yourself.
 You don’t put the loss of a loved one behind you.
 What you do is build memories that will stay with you for the rest of your life.
 Loving someone doesn’t mean forgetting them, but instead it means remembering them.

-For additional grief resources after cremation services in Mount Vernon, WA, our compassionate and experienced team at Moles Farewell Tributes & Cremations – Bayview Chapel is here to help.
+For additional grief resources after cremation services, our compassionate and experienced team at Moles Farewell Tributes & Cremations – Bayview Chapel is here to help.
+We also serve the areas of Bellingham, Ferndale and Mount Vernon, WA.
 You can come to our funeral home at 2465 Lakeway Dr., Bellingham, WA 98229 or you can call us today at (360) 733-0510.